Traveling with train tickets

 If your train ticket is a combined ticket and reservation, then you cannot simply board the next train.
 You may need to purchase a new train ticket for that train or exchange your current ticket for a new one.
 And this is where it gets a little tricky, depending on the delivery method you chose for your ticket.

-If you have a non-flexible ticket (i.e.: your ticket is not exchangeable or refundable at all), then you’re out of luck and will have to purchase a new train ticket, regardless of the delivery method of your ticket.
+If you have a non-flexible ticket (i.e. your ticket is not exchangeable or refundable at all), then you will have to purchase a new train ticket, regardless of the delivery method of your ticket.